brown-band/website/pages/scripts/1979-1980/fall/cornell.md

 Watch as the Band forms the star of all these shows, Cornell’s homecoming queen, and plays Gorgy Girl.

-:sd[The band forms a cow and plays "Georgy Girl"].
+:sd[The band forms a cow and plays “Georgy Girl”].

 :sd[In a nerd-like voice] No we feel it’s time to apologize for some of our previous shows that might have been slightly off-color.
 Will all those offended by our last home show please raise your hand?
 You see, actually it’s that awful announcer who we recently got rid of.
 We’d just play the music and he’d say all those terrible things. :sd[Nervously] B-B-But he’s not _with us_ anymore.
 We don’t have to worry about him. :sd[Incredibly loud, tremendous, hideous, drawn-out, evil laugh is heard].

-:sd[The band plays the "Alfred Hitchcock Theme" and forms a question mark].
+:sd[The band plays the “Alfred Hitchcock Theme” and forms a question mark].

 Be back in two weeks... :sd[same laugh is heard again except it is even longer, louder, more tremendous, more hideous, more drawn out, and more evil than the first].

-:sd[The Band marches out on yard lines to "Ever True"]
+:sd[The Band marches out on yard lines to “Ever True”]